tugberkugurlu/go-bloggy/web/posts/2021/2021-03-23_18-12-00-cpp-getting-started-with-the-basics-working-with-dependencies-and-linker.md

 }
 ```

 Nothing fancy, and you can see the [`gflags` documentation](https://gflags.github.io/gflags/) about the specifics of our usage here.
-The purpose of this post is not to explain that, and the only reason that we are using `gflags` here to demonstrate how to take a dependency on an external library.
+The purpose of this post is not to explain that.
+The only reason that we are using `gflags` here to demonstrate how to take a dependency on an external library, and it is an easy to use one that won't be hard to explain.

-However, one thing that's worth noting is the usage of `gflags::` before the `ParseCommandLineFlags` function call.
-That `gflags` that's being referred here is the namespace, which we are betting that it will be declared within the `gflags.h` header file. `gflags::ParseCommandLineFlags` is the fully-qualified reference to the function we want to invoke.
+However, one thing that's worth noting is the usage of `gflags::` before the `ParseCommandLineFlags` function call. `gflags` that's being referred here is the namespace, which we are betting that it will be declared within the `gflags.h` header file. `gflags::ParseCommandLineFlags` is the fully-qualified reference to the function we want to invoke.

-Alternatively, we could have imported the entire `gflags` namespace, and be able to call `ParseCommandLineFlags` directly w/o namespace declaration like below, which would mean that you can use anything under that namespace directly:
+Alternatively, we could have imported the entire `gflags` namespace, and be able to call `ParseCommandLineFlags` directly without a namespace declaration like the following, which would mean that you can use anything under that namespace directly:

 ```cpp
 #include <iostream>